orbeon/orbeon-forms-doc/configuration/properties/form-runner-detail-page.md

     value="back workflow-edit pdf"/>
 ```

-You can use all the buttons available on the Detail Page.
+You can use all the buttons available on the Detail page.
 In addition, the following buttons apply:

 * `workflow-edit`
   * Label: "Edit"
-  * Action: Navigate back to the Detail Page in "edit" mode.
+  * Action: Navigate back to the Detail page in "edit" mode.

 ### Showing alerts in view and PDF modes